shanemileham/shanemileham.github.io/_kb/books/sun-tzu--the-art-of-war.md

 - Traps from your enemy
 - Leading your army into places where your supplies cannot reach you or you do not know the terrain or your allies well

-### Chapter 3: Warfare is only successful if sovereigns and generals do not cause their own defeat
+### Section 3: Warfare is only successful if sovereigns and generals do not cause their own defeat
 Generals are commanded by sovereigns.
 A mistake by either can cause defeat.

 Sovereign Mistakes